SiriusStarr/elm-review-no-unsorted/README.md

 ## Changlelog

+* `1.0.5` -- 🚑 Fix critical bug causing `NoUnsortedRecords` to rarely generate
+  valid code that was missing fields for record updates.
+It is recommended that you **check any record update expressions** that **contained comments** that were fixed by this rule prior to this version, as one or more fields may have been appended to the end of a comment in sorting.
 * `1.0.4` -- Update to `elm-syntax` v7.2.8 to fix upstream issue with lambda
   ranges generating invalid code in fixes.
 * `1.0.3` -- Fix crash with `--fix` or `--watch` due to comparison of function